Data Generators for Learning Systems Based on RBF Networks: Evaluation

 \subsection{Development of big data tools}

-During development of big data cloud based framework ClowdFlows\cite{Kranjc14}, we wanted to test several classification algorithms which are components of the framework, and also the capabilities and scalability of the framework.
-Though several examples of public big data problems are freely available, each requires (sometimes tedious) preprocessing and adaptations to the specifics of the problem.
-As the development already required a significant effort of everyone involved such an additional effort was undesired.
-The use of rbfDataGen contained in an open-source R package semiArtificial \cite{semiArtificial} turned out to require little additional work but provided required testing data with desired characteristics.
+During the development of big data cloud based framework ClowdFlows \cite{Kranjc14}, we tested several classification algorithms which are components of the framework and also the capabilities and scalability of the framework.
+While big data community has produced several public data sets, each requires (sometimes tedious) preprocessing and adaptations to the specifics of the problem.
+As the development already required a significant effort of everyone involved, such an additional effort was undesired.
+The use of function \textit{rbfDataGen} contained in an open-source R package semiArtificial \cite{semiArtificial} turned out to require little additional work but provided required benchmarking data.
 We generated several data sets with different characteristics (varying the number of features, instances, and proportions of classes), which were needed during the development and evaluation of the framework.
+The use of the proposed generator turned out to be a good choice.